 ADD ARB/100A13/2

 5.U113 The frequency band 14.8-15.35 GHz is also allocated to the space research service (space-to-space) on a primary basis.
 However, the space research service in the frequency band 14.8-15.35 GHz shall not cause harmful interference to, nor claim protection from, the fixed and mobile services and shall not cause any constrains on the future development of these services .
-In the frequency band 14.8-15.35 GHz the space research service shall not cause harmful interference to the radio astronomy service in the adjacent frequency band 15.35-15.4 GHz, and No. 5.43 does not apply.
+In the frequency band 14.8-15.35 GHz the space research service shall not cause harmful interference to the radio astronomy service in the adjacent frequency band 15.35-15.4 GHz.
 (WRC-23)

 ADD RCC/85A13/3